szilard/benchm-ml/README.md

 ## Citation

-If `bench-ml` was useful for your research, please consider citing it, for instance using the latest commit:
+If `benchm-ml` was useful for your research, please consider citing it, for instance using the latest commit:

 ```
 @misc{,